 Before following the recipe, if you are using homemade almond pulp, make sure you have squeezed out the excess moisture out really well, from preparing the almond milk.
 Papertowel dry it and store in the fridge overnight, as this helps to dry it out some.
 You do not need a dehydrator or to bake it to dry it out, but you also don't want it too wet or to use it immediately after making your almond milk, because it could make the bars too wet.

 Preheat an oven to 350 degrees and line a 9X5 loaf pan with parchment paper hanging over the sides for easy removal later.
+Do you use a different size or bigger pan, otherwise the bars will be too thin and not bind well or hold their shape.
+They are meant to be thick bars like in the photos.

 Mix the syrup and flaxseed in a cup well with a fork and set aside for 10 minutes to gel up.
 Do not skip this step, as it is what acts as the "egg" and binds the bars to hold their shape.